dandi/s3-log-extraction/README.md

 ### Performance

-This version of the S3 log handling is considerably more efficient than the previous attempts.
+By leveraging `GAWK`, this version of the S3 log handling is considerably more efficient than the previous attempts.

 The previous attempt used a multistep process which took several days to run (even on multiple workers).
 It also required an additional ~200 GB cache to allow lazy updates of the per-object bins.

-This version requires no intermediate cache, stores only the minimal amount of data to be shared, and takes less than a day to do a fresh run (and is also lazy with regards to daily CRON updates).
+This version requires no intermediate cache, stores only the minimal amount of data to be shared, and takes less than a day to do a fresh run (and is also lazy regarding daily CRON updates).

 ### Validation

-In lieu of attempting fully validated parsing of each and every line from the log files (which is a hard problem - see [s3-log-parser](https://github.com/dandi/s3-log-parser)), we instead validate the heuristics in a targeted manner through specific validation scripts.
+In lieu of attempting fully validated parsing of each and every line from the log files (which is a hard, unsolved problem - see [s3-log-parser](https://github.com/dandi/s3-log-parser)), we instead validate the heuristics in a targeted manner through specific validation scripts.

 These can also be used to verify the current state of the extraction process, such as warning about corrupt records or incomplete cache files.